Jumpstart Frequently Asked Questions

 - Do I have to take a specific course that is part of my program?

 - Yes.
-There are predetermined courses for your program; you can see the list of eligible courses for your program in the dropdown menu on the registration form.
+There are predetermined courses for your program; you will see the list of eligible courses for your program in the application form.

 - What are my options if I’m an MS student in Finance and Risk Engineering (FRE)?